astsu777/dotfiles/README.md

 Doing this allows modularity: for example, Mod4+ALT+w opens the Web browser defined by the *$BROWSER* variable.
 This variable sets *Firefox* as the primary browser, but then several fallbacks such as *Qutebrowser*, *Chromium*, etc...

+Two configuration files are present in this repository: one called *sxhkdrc* which contains all the keybindings.
+The second one is called *sxhkdrc_bspwm* and is solely called when running *BSPWM*.

 ## VIM/Neovim
 In this repository, the *vim* folder contains all the necessary configuration files for *VIM*.
 However, I use *Neovim* as my text editor (mostly for new window stuff) but don't have a specific config file for it: the *~/.config/nvim/init.vim"* is actually a symlink to the *.vimrc*.
 When deploying my dotfiles, simply simlink the *vim* folder to *~/.config/nvim* and it will work.